Urinalysis is used to look for metabolic and kidney disorders

 Urinalysis consists of two distinct testing phases:

-Today, a routine urinalysis consists of both the chemical and microscopic examinations.
+A routine urinalysis consists of both the chemical and microscopic examinations.

 Urine for urinalysis can be collected at any time.
 The first morning sample is the most valuable because it is more concentrated and more likely to yield abnormal results.